… but where can it be?

 You can create your good feelings.
 All the time.
 Every time.
 You are the creator of your world.
 And only you.
 This is your greatest power.
 You can even call it a superpower if you want.

 It is your bliss… awaiting your revelation.
-The revolution of your bliss awaits you.
+The (r)evolution of your bliss awaits you.